 “This obviously means that the business plan is a living document,” says Peter.

-Peter doesn’t write business plans for his clients just because the New Zealand government requires it of them.
+Peter doesn’t write business plans for his clients just because the New Zealand government requires them.
 He feels a plan is a valuable tool for all businesses, whether they’re migrating to a new country or not.
 “Business planning is a must for all who go into business.
-Without it you bring yourself into a situation that may be a real challenge to get out of!”
+Without it, you bring yourself into a situation that may be a real challenge to get out of!”